 Healing with the Mind

-Dispenza, who has gained notoriety by leading thousands in group meditative experiences — and just so happens to be giving a live weekend-long seminar at Gaia next month — brings the essence of the supernatural to his audience; something that was maybe once thought possible only to yogis or ascetic masters who devoted entire lifetimes to spiritual study.
+Dispenza, who has gained notoriety by leading thousands in group meditative experiences, brings the essence of the supernatural to his audience; something that was maybe once thought possible only to yogis or ascetic masters who devoted entire lifetimes to spiritual study.
 But through his teachings, Dispenza has proven that each person has the ability to heal with the mind and shift one’s destiny from deleterious to supernatural.

 Dispenza discusses his own experiences that changed his life and worldview, enabling him to lead others to their own sense of empowerment — to awaken the supernatural within them.
 He experienced a serious injury, out of which he melded his scientific knowledge, his healing abilities, and his insight into the mind’s role in creating and changing reality.

 Making New Brain Connections

 Dispenza’s original series just premiered on Gaia, and it gives people the tools to use their minds actively instead of passively to manifest their full potential.
 The series is called “Rewired,” and in it, Dispenza explores how the brain, via the frontal lobe, works as an inventor, thinker, speculator, learner, and decision-maker.
 And every time we learn something new, new synaptic connections are made.

 According to neuroscience, says Dispenza, an hour of focus a day can double the number of connections in the brain.
 This can be taken as evidence that our interaction with our environments changes and grows our brains.
 The new information that we learn is stored in the neocortex, which grows in a process called neurplasticity.